legislative efforts.

 The 132nd Maine legislature is now in its first session of two years (two sessions).
 We are watching Legislation that might affect LIFE issues in Maine.
 This page will be updated as more bills are added and as we better understand the intent of the listed bills and the schedules become clearer for the work of each bill.

-(Our intent is to update this section weekly on Fridays)
+(Our intent is to update this page weekly on Fridays)

 concept draft bills.